ASSISTANT HEAD GARDENER

 A competitive salary will be offered along with a generous contributory pension scheme.
 Training will be provided to enable work within the gardens to be carried out as efficiently and safely as possible.

-Closing date for applicaitons is Sunday 12th May 2019.
+Closing date for applications is Wednesday 30th October 2019.

 - This is a hands-on position to lead and assist the team with the ongoing maintenance and enhancement of the gardens and grounds surrounding Grimsthorpe Castle to excellent standards.
 These include herbaceous borders, kitchen garden, fruit trees, roses, lawns, hedges and topiary, glasshouses, woodland, drives and paths.